 The Board of Directors prioritized risk management which might impact on business targets, and established a systematic risk management process which is aligned with the Company's policy.
-Board of Director appointed The Risk Management Committee, with members comprising of Mr. Thamarat Chokwatana as a Chairman, and Ms. Munchusa Terapongpipat, Surat Wongrattanapassorn Ph.D., Mr. Yothin Suvannakate, Ms. Yauwaluk Namakorn, and Mrs. Duangrudee Milintanggul as member.
-The Management Committee monitors risk management to ensure that it is effective and aligned with the necessary standard, provides risk assessment, follow-up plan and provide a report on the Company's risk management in 2023 to Audit Committee for further acknowledgement.
+Board of Director appointed The Risk Management Committee, with members comprising of Mr. Nathporn Chatusripitak as a Chairman, and Mr. Thamarat Chokwatana, Surat Wongrattanapassorn Ph.D., Mr. Yothin Suvannakate, Ms. Yauwaluk Namakorn, and Mrs. Duangrudee Milintanggul as member.
+The Management Committee monitors (risk management to ensure that it is effective and aligned with the necessary standard, provides risk assessment, follow-up plan and provide) a report on the Company's risk management in 2024 to Audit Committee for further acknowledgement.

-In 2023, the management proceeded with modification of the organization structure along with the improvement and development of the work processes to increase efficiency and productivity in both business and back-office sections; namely, merging work units, restructuring all supervising levels from corporate level, division level, to the others, utilizing Information Technology to replace traditional works and reducing redundant work steps, under the guidelines of the Company's risk assessment which covered strategic, operational, fraud and corruption, cybersecurity, and personal data breach according to Personal Data Protection Act (PDPA) AD2019.
+In 2024, the management proceeded with modification of the organization structure along with the improvement and development of the work processes to increase efficiency and productivity in both business and back-office sections; namely, merging work units, restructuring all supervising levels from corporate level, division level, to the others, utilizing Information Technology to replace traditional works and reducing redundant work steps, under the guidelines of the Company's risk assessment which covered strategic, operational, fraud and corruption, cybersecurity, and personal data breach according to Personal Data Protection Act (PDPA) AD2019.
 The Company has assessed its cyber security status to make sure that the Company had work processes and systems that were consistent with the cybersecurity framework according to the appropriate Information Technology's system management standards.
-In addition, the Company has hired consultants to prepare a carbon footprint report of the organization (CFO) to lead to the determination of management guidelines to effectively reduce greenhouse gas emissions.
-These undertakings are aimed at compliance with the Company's policies, Anti-Corruption Policy, and to enhance the Company's preparedness in the face of changing internal and external situations, as well as in the line with shifting competitive and marketing trends, with the objectives to bolster sustainability of its business.
+In Addition the company has engaged consultants for sustainability operations covering personnel development to build knowledge, understanding, and participation within the organization; analysis of sustainability risk factors to set future goals; development of strategies, plans, and various organizational projects; as well as readiness and gap assessment to improve sustainability structures and processes.
+This includes reporting according to GRI Standards and providing comprehensive consulting on sustainability component development to help the organization achieve its established goals, in accordance with the Company's policies, Anti-Corruption Policy, and to enhance the Company's preparedness in the face of changing internal and external situations, as well as in line with shifting competitive and marketing trends, with the objectives to bolster sustainability of its business.